awsdocs/aws-powershell-user-guide/doc_source/pstools-using.md

 ## PowerShell File Concatenation Encoding<a name="powershell-file-concatenation-encoding"></a>

-Some cmdlets in the Tools for PowerShell edit existing files or records that you have in AWS\.
+Some cmdlets in the AWS Tools for PowerShell edit existing files or records that you have in AWS\.
 An example is `Edit-R53ResourceRecordSet`, which calls the [ChangeResourceRecordSets](https://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html) API for Amazon Route 53\.

 When you edit or concatenate files in PowerShell 5\.1 or older releases, PowerShell encodes the output in UTF\-16, not UTF\-8\.
 This can add unwanted characters and create results that are not valid\.
 A hexadecimal editor can reveal the unwanted characters\.